 Compostable Packaging material:

 Creating a business that leaves the least amount of environmental impact behind, while still providing the highest quality product possible, is at the forefront of mission.
 To design our fully compostable package design we consulted with the sustainability department of CU-Boulder to make sure our products were safe for our local street side composting program.
-In addition to our coffee packaging, we also use compostable poly bags for all our local deliveries for two reasons (1) protection from the outdoor elements (2) to use as a collection receptacle for all filters and grounds, all to be placed in your curbside compost pickup.
+Our coffee packaging is currently the most eco advanced packaging in the industry.
+This material is certified backyard compostable, made from 100% renewable materials and even the one way valve is constructed out of compostable material.

 We try as much as possible to us ceramic washable cups whenever possible, but for those events where it’s not possible, all our cups are compostable.
 Not only are they compostable, but we make sure that all these products are properly disposed of as well.